 – manage organisational and operational flexibility within a robust financial, control and compliance framework.

-The objective is that this strategic framework will result in a growing, profitable and highly-valued business which will benefit all stakeholders.
+The objective is that this strategic framework will result in a growing, profitable and highly valued business that will benefit all stakeholders.

 The key challenges, being addressed within the strategic framework, include:

-– Delivering continuous availability – a failure in the Group’s systems could lead to an inability to deliver services.
-This is addressed by operating redundant systems across multiple availability zones, a comprehensive disaster recovery programme and employment of experienced staff.
+– delivering high availability – a failure in the Group’s systems could lead to an inability to deliver services.
+This is addressed by operating redundant systems across multiple availability zones, a comprehensive disaster recovery programme and employment of experienced staff; and

 Seek to understand and meet shareholder needs and expectations

-The CEO and the CFO are the key shareholder liaison contacts.
-Shareholders can approach the Chairman or Non-Executive Director should they have any questions about Executive Directors.
+The CEO and CFO are the key shareholder liaison contacts.
+Shareholders can approach the Chairman or Non-Executive Directors should they have any questions about Executive Directors.

-The Company has open communications with its shareholders about its strategy and performance.
-We communicate with shareholders through: the Annual Report and Accounts; full-year and half-year announcements; trading updates; the annual general meeting (AGM); and, face-to-face meetings.
-A range of information is also available to shareholders and the public on our website.
+The Company has open communications with its Shareholders about its strategy and performance.
+We communicate with shareholders through: the Annual Report and Accounts; full year and half-year results announcements; trading updates; the Annual General Meeting (‘AGM’); and meetings.
+A range of information is also available to Shareholders and the public on our website.

 The AGM is the principal forum for dialogue with private shareholders.
-We encourage all shareholders to attend and take part.
-The Notice of AGM is sent to shareholders at least 21 days before the meeting.
-All directors whenever possible attend the AGM and answer questions raised by shareholders.
+We encourage all shareholders to attend and take part subject to any conditions imposed by HM Government and otherwise to ensure netcall.com Netcall plc Annual Report and accounts for the year ended 30 June 2023 21 Governance Corporate governance statement the health and safety of our employees and shareholders.
+The Notice of AGM is sent to shareholders at least 21 clear days before the meeting.
+All Directors, whenever possible, attend the AGM and answer questions raised by investors.
 Shareholders vote on each resolution, by way of a poll.
 For each resolution, we announce the number of votes received for, against and withheld and publish them on our website.

 The Directors seek to build a mutual understanding of objectives with institutional shareholders.
 Our CEO and CFO give results presentations to analysts and institutional investors.
-We communicate with institutional investors via meetings, investor conferences, roadshows and informal briefings with management.
-The Group’s Nominated Adviser arranges the majority of these meetings, following which they provide anonymised feedback from the analysts and fund managers met.
-This together with direct feedback allows us to understand investor motivations and expectations.
+We communicate with institutional investors via meetings, conferences, roadshows and informal briefings with management.
+The Group’s Nominated Adviser arranges the majority of these meetings, following which it provides anonymised feedback from the fund managers met.
+This, together with direct feedback, allows us to understand investor motivations and expectations.